jdaison/ama/README.md

 - Please don't ask me for help on your programming problems or tasks.
 Support questions are better asked on Stack Overflow
 - Be civil and polite.

+There area some way to send you $$$?
+I would like to send you a little support because I want you to keep doing excellent tutorials